myguide pixel

 • Learn about Sachsenhausen Concentration Camp

-• Be accompanied by a licensed guide from Berlin to the Memorial Site and back to
+• Be accompanied by a licensed guide from Berlin to the Memorial Site

 • Hear about some of the notable prisoners of the camp